 There will be more so let’s hear some suggestions from you hard core gardeners and educate my sisters on proper windy gardening!

 Louise is also going to educate us all this week with her great plant this month which masquerades as a salvia but is actually something much more impressive.
-Click on the bottom left box.
+Click on the box below.

 NB If you think Laura’s got the right approach to windy sites have a closer look at Nigel Dunnett’s project at the Barbican